More Statistics Lesson

 A bar graph is a graph that compares amounts in each category to each other using bars.

 A segmented bar graph is used to show how different subgroups or subcategories contribute to an entire group or category.
 In a segmented bar graph, each bar represents a category that consists of more than one subcategory.
 Each bar is divided into segments that represent the different subcategories.
 The height of each segment is proportional to the frequency or relative frequency of the subcategory that the segment represents.
 How to interpret percentage segmented bar charts?

 Bar graphs can also be used to compare different groups using the same categories.
-It is sometimes called a double bar graph
+It is sometimes called a double bar graph.

 Interpreting Double Bar Graphs

-, often called pie charts, are used to represent data with a relatively small number of categories.
+Circle graphs, often called pie charts, are used to represent data with a relatively small number of categories.
 They illustrate how a whole is separated into parts.
 The area of the circle graph representing each category is proportional to the part of the whole that the category represents.

 Each part of a circle graph is called a sector.
 Because the area of each sector is proportional to the percent of the whole that the sector represents, the measure of the central angle of a sector is proportional to the percent of 360 degrees that the sector represents.